scottlerch/HostsFileEditor/Readme.md

 ## Build

-Requires Windows SDK for Windows 7 and .NET or Visual Studio 2010 or newer.
+Requires Visual Studio 2015 or newer.
 To build the installer you must have WiX Toolset 3.7+.

 Run `build-release.bat` or `build-debug.bat`.